-Peter and John were having the same problems within the Church-weren't they?
-And I'll tell you, it is most difficult to try and talk with someone who is leaving the Truth but still having their fingers on it, but in a corrupt way.
+Peter and John were having the same problems within the Church.
+I'll tell you, it is most difficult to try and talk with someone who is leaving the Truth but still having their fingers on it in a corrupt way.
 It is most difficult!
-So this is why John is writing the way he is, to then base it on the commandments.
+This is why John is writing the way he is, to then base it on the commandments.
 If you know Him you're 'keeping His commandments.'